-The photograph on the right was taken in 1914 and shows the hardware shop built by Charles Symes in front of his house on the corner of St John Street and Gloucester Road.
-There is another photo shown below.
+The photograph below was taken and shows the hardware shop built by Charles Symes in front of his house on the corner of St John Street and Gloucester Road.

 “Up until the 1980s there was also an extension to the house – ‘the shop’ – which in one way and another governed much of our lives.
 It was built in about 1900 and from its appearance was never the subject of a local government planning application.
 Had there been a small yellow notice on the gate, circa 1899, declaring the owner’s intentions and had it been officially approved then surely there would have been a demand for a public inquiry.
 Unless municipal tastes have totally changed in the last 100 years, no one in 1900 could possibly have opted for the addition of a yellow and red monstrosity to a Georgian house of fine proportions!
 From what I know of grandfather, I imagine that a few strings were pulled, a builder friend or perhaps a relative had drawn up the plans and the whole thing was completed before any serious objections could be mustered.
 All in all, it was a frightful construction which in its original pristine condition must have been even more hideous than the building I first saw some 30 years later.
 Had it not been for an impossible chronology, I would have suggested that it had been modelled on an old-style Bristol Aeroplane Company hanger and miniaturised.